DarrelASandbox/playground-java/abdul-bari/README.md

 - The mechanism of converting data type internally by the compiler is known as **COERCION**.
 - **Bit Merging and Masking:**
-  - One of the aplication of bitwise operators.
+  - One of the application of bitwise operators.
   - They are used to check whether the bits are marked as zero or one.
-  - The process of setting one of the bit as ‘1’ is known as merging (using or operator).
+  - The process of setting one of the bit as ‘1’ is known as merging.
-  - To check if the bit is on or not by using and operator is known as masking.
+  - Masking means you are hiding all the bits and showing only particular bits
   - 4 bits is also known as nibble.
   - XOR operation is used for Swapping two numbers without inserting any third number.
 - **Widening and Narrowing:**